-Occupational Preparation I, II, III, and IV (i.e., completion of 150 hours of school-based training with work activities and experiences that align with student's post-school goals, 225 hours of community-based training, and 225 hours of paid employment or 225 hours of unpaid vocational training, unpaid internship, paid employment at community rehabilitation facilities, and volunteer and/or community services hours.
+The work hours included in Employment Preparation I, II, III, IV shall be as follows:

+- 1. 150 hours of school-based training work with activities and experiences that align with students' post school goals, and - 2.
+225 hours of community-based training, and - 3.
+225 hours of paid employment or 225 hours of unpaid vocational training, unpaid internship, paid employment at community rehabilitation facilities, and volunteer and/or community services hours. - 4.
+Total work hours: 600

-Four Career/Technical Education Elective credits A Career Portfolio Completion of the Student's IEP Objectives
+Four Career/Technical Education Elective credits

+A career portfolio

+Completion of the student's IEP objectives